In my office stress is classified as a disease, just

 to rest and restore.
 Getting both the amount and quality of sleep you need leads

-to better sense of well-being, and much less overall stress.
+to a better sense of well-being, and much less overall stress.

 4) Silence your phone.
 Turn down the volume of your